couchbase/fleece/README.md

 ## Contents

 * The [design document](Fleece.md), with details on the data format
+* An [example](Example.md) showing the details of the encoding of a specific data structure, and a walkthrough of what happens when a program works with the resulting Fleece objects
 * A C++ reference implementation, including
   * Encoder and decoder/accessors
   * Extensions for converting JSON directly to Fleece or vice versa